PublicAPIs-dev/intuit-api/docs/schema-entities/timeentry.md

 ## Time Entry

-The APIs related to the Time entity allow you to manage Time so that you can track your Time entry for the project and employee.
+The APIs related to the Time Entry allow you to manage Time so that you can track your Time entry for the project and employee.
 The Time API provides support for create, read, update and delete operations.

-### Operations for Time entity
+### Operations for Time Entry

 - Read - Query (POST)
 - Create - Mutation (POST)